Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: Introduction

 In this paper, we propose a generalized simultaneous knockoff (\textit{GS knockoff}) framework, to establish exact FDR control in selecting mutual signals at the group level from multiple conditional independence tests, assuming very general conditional models.
 This extension is especially useful when using a general machine-learning model to select important groups of variables or categorical variables.
 The main contributions of this paper are summarized below:

-\begin{itemize} \item We present a general knockoff-based algorithm for selecting simultaneous group-level features from multiple data sources. \item The proposed algorithm controls the exact group level FDR under mild conditions for $\X$ and $Y|\X$. \item We provide a collection of easy-to-implement group knockoff construction methods that are compatible with our framework, as well as simple and powerful filter statistics. \item We demonstrate the FDR control property and the power of our method with extensive simulation settings.
-We also illustrate the application with the N3C data. \item Our method only requires summary statistics from the individual datasets, leading to the advantages of privacy-preserving, efficient distributed learning algorithms with the potential to work on online stream data. \end{itemize}
+\begin{itemize} \item We present a general knockoff-based algorithm for selecting simultaneous group-level features from multiple data sources; and show that it controls the exact group level FDR under mild conditions {(see Sections \ref{sec:fixknockoff} and \ref{sec:method2} for details}) for $\X$ and $Y|\X$ under finite sample settings. \item We provide a collection of easy-to-implement group knockoff construction methods that are compatible with our framework, as well as powerful and simple-to-implement filter statistics. \item We demonstrate the FDR control property and the power of our method with extensive simulation settings.
+We also illustrate the application with the N3C long COVID research. \item Our method only requires the communication of the summary statistics from the individual datasets to identify the simultaneous signals, leading to the advantages of privacy-preserving, efficient distributed learning algorithms with the potential to work on online stream data {(when a new DCS is added, instead of repeating the analysis using the expanded data, we can use the stored statistics from previous DCSs to efficiently update the results)}. \end{itemize}